ihmccreery/sjfnw/docs/tests/intro-to-testing.md

-### Basics

-Tests generally consist of a combination of actions and assertions.
-Assertions are used to describe the outcome you expect.
-If an assertion fails, it will raise an exception, and that test will stop running and be considered 'failed'.

-[Django testing overview](https://docs.djangoproject.com/en/1.8/topics/testing/overview/) has a lot of good information.

-### Types of tests

-There are many terms for types of tests, and they're often used differently by different people.
-For our purposes, we'll go with some basic definitions:

-**Unit tests** test a single small piece of your code - for instance, a single method.
-They shouldn't require dependencies or complex setup - they test a section of code in isolation, essentially.
-They don't use the test client.

-**Functional/integration tests**
-Functional tests are often defined as verifying a certain function from the user's perspective - e.g. 'When I load this url, I expect to see these things on the page'.
-Integration tests are focused on testing that multiple parts of the app work together.
-For instance, 'If I submit this form, I expect that a new Donor model will be created with these properties.'
-We tend to go for a combo approach where we test what is in the response as well as what effects that has on the database.
-These tests take more setup, often use fixtures and usually revolve around http requests though the test client.

 ### Current state of tests in sjfnw

-Most of our tests are functional/integrational, focusing on a specific view, often involving at least one form and model.
-They are the easiest type to write given the way our code is set up and they test a lot of parts of the app.
-As we refactor some code into smaller pieces, we can write more unit tests, like these ones for [`_compile_membership_progress`](https://github.com/aisapatino/sjfnw/blob/master/sjfnw/fund/tests/test_home.py#L139).
+Most of the existing tests check the response returned by a view, and often also use queries to verify that expected objects were created/updated/deleted..
+As we refactor some views into smaller pieces, we can write more unit tests.

-One major issue with our tests is that we don't have any way to test our front-end javascript.
-There is some key functionality there - things like loading and submitting forms, autosaving the grant application.
+One major issue with existing tests is that we don't have any way to test the actual in-browser behavior, including javascript functionality like loading and submitting forms or autosaving the grant application.
 There's an issue filed [here](https://github.com/aisapatino/sjfnw/issues/172).

 At this point, the primary goal is to add [test coverage](../workflow/continuous-integration.md) in whatever ways seem best.
 In particular, we should **avoid adding any new functionality without accompanying tests**.